eurostat/eurostatRTool/README.md

 ``` r
 devtools::install_github("eurostat/eurostatRTool")
 ```

-This should directly install the package from Github, without any other steps.

 The following packages are required: `configr`,  `dplyr`,  `DT`, `flexdashboard`, `htmltools`, `leaflet`, `lubridate`, `magick`, `magrittr`, `mapview`,  `metathis`, `plotly`, `rmarkdown`, `shiny`, `shinydashboard`, `sp`, `tidyr`, `utils` and `xlsx`.